clippit/joomla-platform-mvc-example/README.md

 Notes
 -----
-The MVC framework of Joomla!
+The new MVC framework of Joomla!
 Platform is quite lightweight.

 * There is a `JTable` class providing support for [Active Record Pattern](http://en.wikipedia.org/wiki/Active_record_pattern) but it's not involved with `JModel` by default.
 I wrote a simple model class which extends `JTable`.
 * Controllers only support one executable task per class via the `execute` method.
 It's different from some other frameworks which provide two-layer "Controller-Action" support.
-* The View is inflexible though.
-You must create a view object by passing a model instance.
-When rendering, it doesn't support extracting any variables to template file.
-Besides, it's not convenient to modulize the template page and reuse it.
+* The View is responsible for focusing on one model.
+To gathering the partial contents and redering the whole page, you can use `JDocument`.
+You can see the View layer is not so flexible.

 Thanks